-Murray Shire Council have rejected a proposal which would see a planning panel for Echuca-Moama's second Murray bridge scrapped.By Ruth Clayton
+Murray Shire Council have rejected a proposal which would see a planning panel for Echuca-Moama's second Murray bridge scrapped.RUTH CLAYTON January 17, 2013 4:34am

 Murray Shire Council yesterday rejected Committee for Echuca-Moama’s call to waive a planning panel for the towns’ second Murray River bridge.

 All councillors except Sue Mulcahy and Brian Sharp voted in favour of general manager Greg Murdoch’s recommendation that council not support C4EM’s request.